abpframework/abp/docs/en/Tutorials/Part-1.md

 ### About this tutorial:

-In this tutorial series, you will build an ABP Commercial application named `Acme.BookStore`.
+In this tutorial series, you will build an ABP application named `Acme.BookStore`.
 In this sample project, we will manage a list of books and authors. **{{DB_Text}}** will be used as the ORM provider.
 And on the front-end side {{UI_Value}} and JavaScript will be used.

 The ASP.NET Core {{UI_Value}} tutorial series consists of 3 parts: